-The groundwater subsurface flow is the volume of water that flows into and out of the NMMA groundwater system.
-Typical methods used to estimate subsurface flow is Darcy's equation (using hydraulic conductivity, groundwater gradient, and aquifer thickness) or flow equations that are part of a regional groundwater model.
-In the NMMA, the three areas with the most potential for subsurface flow are at the northwestern boundary with the Northern Cities Management Area, the southern boundary with the Santa Maria Valley Management Area, and the seaward edge of the basin.
-Contours of groundwater elevations in this report (see Section 6.1.4 Groundwater Gradients) suggest that there is net inflow from the Santa Maria Valley Management Area, net outflow at the coast (required to prevent seawater intrusion), and subsurface flow into or out of the Northern Cities Management Area.
+Subsurface flow is the volume of water that flows into and out of the NMMA groundwater system.
+Typical methods used to estimate subsurface flow include Darcy's equation (using hydraulic conductivity, groundwater gradient, and aquifer thickness) or flow equations that are part of a regional groundwater model.
+In the NMMA, the three areas with the most potential for subsurface flow are at the northwestern boundary with the NCMA, the southern boundary with the SMVMA, and the seaward edge of the basin.
+Contours of groundwater elevations in this report (see Section 6.1.4 Groundwater Gradients) suggest that there is net inflow from the SMVMA, net outflow at the coast (required to prevent seawater intrusion), and subsurface flow into or out of the NCMA.
 The amount of inflow across the eastern boundary is not well understood.

 The nature and extent of the confining layer(s) beneath the NMMA and the extent to which faults in the NMMA may act as impediments to subsurface flow are not well understood.
-The TG has not yet quantified the subsurface flows; however, the TG is currently evaluating detailed hydrogeologic cross-sections along portions of the NMMA boundary necessary to make estimates of subsurface flow (see Section 9 Recommendations).
+The TG has not yet quantified the subsurface flows for 2015.
+However, the TG is currently evaluating detailed hydrogeologic cross-sections along portions of the NMMA boundary necessary to make estimates of subsurface flow (see Section 9 Recommendations).